-For the purpose of this rule, the following are all to be considered associates of Scottish Water Wholesale (see RAR4 for further definitions):
+For the purpose of this rule, the following are all to be considered associates of Scottish Water Wholesale:

-- Retail Non-household activities;
+- Non-core (licensed) retail non-household business;

 - Scottish Water Retail Household

-- Any other non-core business.
+- Non-core (non-licensed).

 Other non-core should itself be divided into related business groupings and transactions with the core analysed.
 This may be achieved by using the same breakdown and information as used for management accounts.